hms-sharpies/aged-TIL-scRNAseq/README.md

 # aged-TIL-scRNAseq

-This repository hosts the code used to analyze single cell RNA-sequencing from the paper [PAPER TITLE HERE].
+This repository hosts the code used to analyze single cell RNA-sequencing from the paper "Age-associated contraction of tumor-specific T cells impairs anti-tumor immunity."

-The associated GEO repository is [GEO accession number here].
+The associated GEO repository is GSE236227.
 Additionally, the single cell counts matrices and other associated data tables have been uploaded to the [Single Cell Portal (Accession: SCP2091)](https://singlecell.broadinstitute.org/single_cell/study/SCP2091/effects-of-age-on-anti-tumor-function-in-cd8-t-cells).

 --------